MehdiFirouzi/GLB-extremes/README.md

 ## Data

-Reanalysis datasets (EMDNA, PRISM, ERA5, MERRA-2, etc.) are obtained from their original providers and are not included.
+Reanalysis datasets (PRISM, EMDNA, RDRS v2.1, ERA5, MERRA-2, and CHIRPS v2.0.) are obtained from their original providers and are not included.

 A versioned release will be archived via Zenodo (DOI to be added).

 ---

-## License

 ## License